drop-project-edu/drop-project/README.md

     mvn jacoco:report

-Note: to run the coverage measurement, you must first run the tests themselves.
+Note: to run the coverage measurement, you must first run the unit tests themselves.

 The test coverage report will be available in the following folder: